 Huzhou Zhejiang, China Travel Guide

-Huzhou's diverse outdoor locations present abundant opportunities for adventures in nature, from hiking paths in the mountains to peaceful waterways.
+Huzhou's diverse natural settings present abundant opportunities for outdoor adventures, from mountain trails to peaceful waterways.

 Numerous hiking trails, ranging from easy strolls through bamboo forests to moderate climbs to viewpoints.
 The "Moganshan Loop" connects various historic villas.